-|Clock||The clock frequency of DDR2 is in the range 400 MHz – 800 MHz||The clock frequency of DDR3 is in the range 800 MHz – 1600 MHz|
+|Clock||The clock frequency of DDR2 is in the range of 400 MHz – 800 MHz.||The clock frequency of DDR3 is in the range of 800 MHz – 1600 MHz.|

-|Rate of data transfer||The data transfer rate is in the range 400 Mbps – 800 Mbps||The rate of data transfer is in the range 800 Mbps – 1600 Mbps|
+|Rate of data transfer||The data transfer rate is in the range of 400 Mbps – 800 Mbps.||The rate of data transfer is in the range of 800 Mbps – 1600 Mbps.|

-|Working/supply voltage||The supply voltage of DDR2 is 1.8V||The supply voltage of DDR3 is 1.5V|
+|Working/supply voltage||The supply voltage of DDR2 is 1.8 V.||The supply voltage of DDR3 is 1.5 V.|

-|Abbreviation||Double Data Rate version 2||Double Data Rate version 3|
+|Abbreviation||Double Data Rate version 2.||Double Data Rate version 3.|

-|Market value||Market value of DDR2 is cheaper||It is quite expensive compared with DDR2|
+|Market value||The market value of DDR2 is cheaper.||It is quite expensive in comparison to DDR2.|

-|Performance||It is better in performance.||Compared to DDR2 it is average in performance, DDR2 is better|
+|Performance||It has better performance.||It is average in performance; DDR2 is better.|

-|Power consumption||DDR2 consumes very large amount of power||Power consumption is lesser compared to DDR2|
+|Power consumption||DDR2 consumes a very large amount of power.||Power consumption is lower in comparison to DDR2|

-|Speed||Speed is slower||Speed is faster|
+|Speed||Speed is slower.||Speed is faster.|

-|Memory reset option||No memory reset option is available.||Memory reset button is available in DDR3|
+|Memory reset option||No memory reset option is available.||The memory reset button is available in DDR3.|

-The first Double Data Rate RAM was named so because it was able to transfer two data packets per cycle.
-With each different version, along with many other differences the major difference was the change in the number of data packets per cycle.
-For instance, the number of data packets per cycle changes from two to four with a single version upgrade i.e. it was two in the first version of DDR and four in DDR2.
-In normal SDRAM (previous version of DDR) the data transfer occurs on only the rising edge of the clock cycle, however in the upgraded version (DDR) the data transfer occurs on both rising as well as falling edge of clock cycles.
-However, with each version upgrade both the clock edges were already in use, but the data transfer packets can be increased by increasing the clock cycle frequency (double in DDR2 and triple in DDR3).
+The name, Double Data Rate RAM, is because it was able to transfer two data packets per cycle.
+With each different version, along with many other differences, the major difference was the change in the number of data packets per cycle.
+For instance, the number of data packets per cycle changes from two to four with a single version upgrade, i.e., it was two in the first version of DDR and four in DDR2.
+In normal SDRAM (previous version of DDR), the data transfer occurs on only the rising edge of the clock cycle, whereas in the upgraded version (DDR), the data transfer occurs on both the rising and falling edges of the clock cycle.
+However, with each version upgrade, both clock edges are already in use, but the data transfer packets can be increased by increasing the clock cycle frequency (double in DDR2 and triple in DDR3).

-As we move from DDR to DDR5, the clock frequency of the RAM increase by 1-fold each version.
-Also, in order to make a successful upgrade in the versions of RAM we must also upgrade the hardware i.e. motherboard accordingly.
-And with the upgrade in the DDR version, the efficiency of machine increases and the performance decreases.
-Lets’ make it a little more precise and move towards the definition of DDR2 and DDR3 specifically.
+As we move from DDR to DDR5, the clock frequency of the RAM increases by one-fold for each version.
+Also, in order to make a successful upgrade in the versions of RAM, we must also upgrade the hardware, i.e., the motherboard, accordingly.
+And with the upgrade to the DDR version, the efficiency of the machine increases and the performance decreases.
+Let’s make it a little more precise and move towards the definition of DDR2 and DDR3 specifically.

 DDR2 (Double Data Rate version 2)

-The clock frequency of DDR2 is in the range 400MHz to 800 MHz which was double the frequency of DDR1 and half the frequency of DDR3, and the speed of the transfer of data (data transfer rate) of DDR2 is 0.8GT/s.
-Among all the available capacities of DDR2 the most common capacity is 4GB however, 2GB of DDR2 is also present.
+The clock frequency of DDR2 is in the range of 400 MHz to 800 MHz, which is double the frequency of DDR1 and half the frequency of DDR3.
+The speed of the transfer of data (data transfer rate) in DDR2 is 0.8 GT/s.
+Among all the available capacities of DDR2, the most common is 4GB; however, 2GB of DDR2 is also present.
 The theoretical background of DDR2 is 6.4 GB/s.

 DDR3 (Double Data Rate version 3)

-The operating frequency of the DDR ranges from 800 MHz to 1600 MHz which was double the frequency of previous version.
-The data transfer rate of DDR3 is double than that of DDR2 i.e. it is 1.6GT/s and the theoretical background of DDR3 is 12.8 GB/s.
+The operating frequency of the DDR ranges from 800 MHz to 1600 MHz, which is double the frequency of the previous version.
+The data transfer rate of DDR3 is double that of DDR2, i.e., it is 1.6 GT/s, and the theoretical background of DDR3 is 12.8 GB/s.

-With every version the operating voltage of the DDR decreases to a specific level same is the case in DDR3, the operating voltage reduces to 1.5V.
-The number of DIMM pins remains the same however we cannot use them in the same way with motherboard as in the case of DDR2, the difference in version results in the pins configuration with the motherboard.
+With every version, the operating voltage of the DDR decreases to a specific level.
+The same is the case in DDR3, where the operating voltage is reduced to 1.5 V. The number of DIMM pins remains the same, but we cannot use them in the same way with the motherboard, as in the case of DDR2.
+The difference in version results in the pin configuration with the motherboard.